reactjs/react.dev/src/content/reference/rules/react-calls-components-and-hooks.md

 Hooks allow you to augment a Component with React features.
 They should always be called as a function, and never passed around as a regular value.
 This enables _local reasoning_, or the ability for developers to understand everything a Component can do by looking at that Component in isolation.

-Breaking this rule will cause React to not automatically optimize your component.
+Breaking this rule will cause React to not automatically optimize your Component.

 ### Don't dynamically mutate a Hook {/*dont-dynamically-mutate-a-hook*/}